EE5-IoT16/EE5/docs/references.md

 * https://www.mongodb.com/blog/post/quick-start-nodejs-mongodb-how-to-get-connected-to-your-database

 # How to use IDE(VS Code or Clion) to make a project
-1. Go to
+1. Go to link below and finish the "Step 1.
+Install Prerequisites"
 * https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/linux-macos-setup.html

-Only need to finish the "Step 1.
-Install Prerequisites"

 2. if use VS Code, go to
 * https://github.com/espressif/vscode-esp-idf-extension/blob/master/docs/tutorial/install.md
-if use Clion, go to
+3. if use Clion, go to
 * https://www.jetbrains.com/help/clion/esp-idf.html#prepare